copyrightexceptions/copyrightexceptions.eu/content/implementations/LV/info53b.md

 otherConditions:
 - works must be used in a form perceivable by visually impaired and hearing impaired
-- use is limited to the necessary in the case of the relevant impairment "The exception extends to neighbouring rights as per Section 54(3)2 of the CA 'Restrictions on Rights of the Neighbouring Rightholders'."
+- use is limited to the necessary in the case of the relevant impairment
+remarks: "The exception extends to neighbouring rights as per Section 54(3)2 of the CA 'Restrictions on Rights of the Neighbouring Rightholders'."
 link: http://www.gencs.eu/uploads/european_patent_trademark_registration/latvia/Copyright%20Law%20Latvia.pdf
 ---